Otto H. Kahn House: Media and landmark designations

 The mansion has also been used as a filming location.
 For example, the 1971 movie The Anderson Tapes was partially filmed at the Kahn House, as was the 2009 film Duplicity.
 The house was used to film television commercials in the late 20th century, as well as a video for Julio Iglesias's song "Moonlight Lady" in 1984.

 The LPC selected the Kahn House in 1963 as one of 300 tentative city landmarks, and the American Institute of Architects included the building in an exhibit of the city's historic buildings in 1967.
 The LPC first proposed the Carnegie Hill Historic District in 1966, which would have included both the Kahn and Burden houses.
 The LPC began considering the buildings as individual city landmarks in 1967, but the Convent of the Sacred Heart, had opposed the designations until the New York Landmarks Conservancy provided a loan to preserve the two buildings.
-The LPC designated the Kahn and Burden mansions as individual landmarks in February 1974, but the houses were not initially part of the Carnegie Hill Historic District, which was designated the same year.
+The LPC designated the Kahn and Burden mansions as individual landmarks in February 1974, but the houses were not initially among the properties listed as part of the Carnegie Hill Historic District, which was designated the same year.
 When the Carnegie Hill Historic District was expanded in 1993, both structures were included in the expanded district.
 The Kahn and Burden mansions were collectively added to the New York State Register of Historic Places on June 28, 2006, and to the National Register of Historic Places on September 12, 2006.